 Consumers are more likely to take you seriously if you give them a business card after talking to them.
 It looks more professional and looks like you have an idea about the niche your business is in.
 It is way better than asking someone to put your contact info on their phone.
-Plus business cards are not so expensive to have done.
+Plus business cards are not so expensive to have.
 Also if you are dealing with a more tech audience you can still have e-business cards, which still look professional and have no costs at all, all you need to do is design them.

 11. Set Up An Accounting System

 It is vital to get an accounting system since there will be inflow and outflow of cash and if not properly monitored problems may arise.
-The accounting system will make sure invoices are input correctly and sent out to the relevant people, money received is receipted properly, statements of accounts and any other financial reports are prepared properly.
-Of course this will be able to give you an overview of how your business is doing.
+The accounting system will make sure invoices are input correctly and sent out to the relevant people, money received is receipted properly, and statements of accounts and any other financial reports are prepared properly.
+Of course, this will be able to give you an overview of how your business is doing.

 12. Set Up An Order Management System

-This is especially important if your business is a product-based business.
-You want your customers satisfied when their order is delivered to them within the stipulated time and that it is the correct order.
+This is especially important if your hustle is a product-based business.
+You want your customers satisfied when their order is delivered to them within the stipulated time and when it is the correct order.
 This is achieved very easily when you have an order management system as it will capture all the details of the products that you have in stock and will alert you when a product is almost out of stock.
 It will also capture the specifications that the customer would like and execute effectively.
 This will also be more efficient for a service-based company to enable customers to book appointments more efficiently.
 This will make your customers have even more faith in you.

 13. Create Sample Products